zetianluo/chatdoc/README.md

 4. In `api/chat.tsx` chain change the prompt in `QA_PROMPT` for your own usecase.

-5. You can edit or replace the text file `...\public\static\example.txt` to import your own text file to the Chroma.
+5. Edit or replace the text file `...\public\static\example.txt` to import your own text file to the Chroma.

 ## Getting Started